 Customers can be offered a way to turn their subscriptions to active from non-renewing by extending their subscription.

-The date of cancellation for a subscription which is scheduled to be canceled upon the next renewal can be changed via web interface (using the option Change Cancel Date available on the right side panel of the subscription details page) or using the Change term end API.
+The date/time of cancellation for a subscription which is scheduled to be canceled upon the next renewal can be changed via web interface (using the option Change Cancel Date available on the right side panel of the subscription details page) or using the Change term end API.

-If the cancellation date is postponed, the subscription will still continue to be in the non-renewing state, until the cancellation date.
+If the cancellation date is postponed, the subscription will still continue to be in the non-renewing state, until the cancellation date/time.
 An option to raise prorated charges for the extended period is also made available while performing this action.

 To re-start the billing for a canceled subscription, you need to ‘reactivate' your subscription.
 Learn more.